 With 30% of Medicare beneficiaries subscribed to Medicare Advantage plans as of 2014, these private insurance alternatives are very popular and are among some of the most highly-rated health insurance plans in the U.S. However, many of these plans are changing slightly; for example, under the Affordable Care Act, some government subsidies for Medicare Advantage plans have ended.

 Contents: Medicare vs Medicare Advantage

-Medicare Advantage is legally required to cover everything covered by traditional Medicare, but it may also offer other benefits.
-These plans typically include prescription drug coverage, and also cover emergency room and urgent care costs.
-Other benefits may include vision, dental, hearing, preventative care, and health and wellness benefits such as gym membership.
-However, these vary between plans.
-Medical history cannot be a barrier to enrollment in Medicare Advantage plans.
+Medicare Advantage is legally required to cover everything covered by traditional Medicare, which is usually called "Original Medicare."
+Moreover, some Medicare Advantage plans may also offer other benefits.
+These plans typically include prescription drug coverage, for example, and may include vision, dental, and hearing care.
+Some even include benefits such as gym membership.
+However, benefits vary significantly between plans.

-Some who have Part D (prescription coverage) must also pay an average deductable of $325.
-After the deductible has been paid, members may either have a co-pay program, where they pay a flat fee for each drug, or co-insurance program, where they pay a percentage of the cost.
-However, members may face the “doughnut hole”: after the total cost of drugs exceeds $2,970, members must pay 47.5% of the cost of brand-name drugs and 79% of the cost of generic drugs.
-Once the cost of drugs has exceeded $4750, Medicare kicks in again, with 95% of drug costs covered.
+Some who have Part D (prescription coverage) must also pay a deductible, which varies by Part D plan.
+After the deductible has been paid, members may either have a copay program, where they pay a flat fee for each drug, or coinsurance program, where they pay a percentage of the cost.
+However, members may face the “donut hole”: after the total cost of drugs exceeds $2,850 in a year, members must pay 47.5% of the cost of brand-name drugs and 79% of the cost of generic drugs.
+Once the cost of drugs has exceeded $4,550, Medicare kicks in again, with 95% of drug costs covered.

 edit Pros and Cons